HPC-SimTools/IPS-framework/tests/ensembles/README.md

 * `already-exists` - tests for variables already assigned in template
 * `missing-assignment` - tests for missing variable declarations in template configuration files
+* `extra-variable` - tests for extra variable declarations in template configuration files